TL-System/plato/README.md

 docker rmi plato
 ```

+On Ubuntu Linux, you may need to add `sudo` before these `docker` commands.

-The provided `Dockerfile` helps to build a Docker container image running Ubuntu 20.04, with two virtual environments pre-installed: the one called `pytorch` supports PyTorch and Python 3.8, and one called `mindspore` supports [MindSpore 1.2rc1](https://github.com/mindspore-ai/mindspore) and Python 3.7.5 (which is the Python version that MindSpore requires).
-Once the container is built and running, one can use Visual Studio Code to connect to it and start development within the container.
+The provided `Dockerfile` helps to build a GPU-enabled Docker container image running Ubuntu 20.04, with a virtual environment called `federated` pre-configured to support PyTorch and Python 3.8.
+If MindSpore support is needed, the provided `Dockerfile_MindSpore` contains a pre-configured environment, also called `federated`, that supports [MindSpore 1.1.1](https://github.com/mindspore-ai/mindspore) and Python 3.7.5 (which is the Python version that MindSpore requires).
+Both Dockerfiles have GPU support enabled.
+Once an image is built and and a container is running, one can use Visual Studio Code to connect to it and start development within the container.

 ### Uninstalling Plato